-Here in Washington, we have many requirements pertaining to our Crab Buoys.
+Here in Washington, we have many requirements pertaining to our crab floats.
 They must be half red, half white.
 You need to write your name and address on the buoy.
 They must be on the surface and visible at all times.
 Identifying which buoy belongs to you can be challenging at times.
 Use a PVC staff and either paint it a bright color or attach a flag to it, this will help you locate your pot quickly.
 Some folks will connect a multicolored buoy to their required red/white.
 I am a huge advocate of any form of customization; imagine motoring into a sea of red/white buoys and having to motor around looking for the one with your name written on it!

 Bait boxes are an easy way to store bait in a trap.
 A bait box will slow down the crabs’ attempts to devour your bait.
 I prepare all of my bait boxes in advance, then I put them in a cooler so they are ready to go.
 Attach them permanently with wire ties or zip ties, temporarily with small bungies.